PDLT-University-of-York/test-split-site/docs/ultra/embed-content.md

 !!!
 Warning

-    Only use **Add HTML** for embedding content from third-party tools.
-Don't add your own custom HTML here as the site CSS does not apply.
+    Only use the HTML content block for embedding third-party content.
+For other HTML uses, see our [Upload HTML guide](../ultra/html-objects.md).

 ## Where to find HTML embed codes